cicl-stanford/causal_language/README.md

 3. `speaker_model_fitting.py` contains procedures for running grid search and cross validation in the speaker experiment.

 4. `speaker_run_grid_search.py` is a script for running the grid search for the speaker experiment.
 Assumes a single argument specifying whether to run the search for the "full" model or the "no_pragmatics" model.
-The parameter search for the no semantics and no pragmatics model is performed in R.
+The parameter search for the "no semantics and no pragmatics model" is performed in R.

 5. `speaker_run_cross_val.py` is a script for running the cross validation for the speaker experiment.
 Again assumes a single argument specifying "full" or "no_pragmatics" to determine which model to assess.